mwschulte23/mwschulte23.github.io/docs/index.md

 3. Do: We get to work, in partnership with your team.
 4. Discuss: At project close, recap the work provided and discuss steps needed to continue benefitting from our work.

-The discover call is always free.
-Reach out to me, Mike, anytime at mwschulte23@gmail.com to setup a discovery call.
+The discovery call is always free.
+Reach out to me, Mike, anytime at mwschulte23@gmail.com to chat.

 ### About Laconic Labs